heavyk/shake-sphere/glossary.md

 - *marble*: a white stone with black streaks, which makes it look like a goopy mess.
 - *clown*:
 - *jester*:
-- *churlish*: unreasonable and emotional. not forming sentences in a coherent way, which makes them difficult to be around. it also sounds a lot like "girlish", where the image there is unreasonable and emotional. [the shakespere works I've seen are like promo material for the acquision of young girls: I've noticed he goes out of his way to talk about the young ones as being really great for open someone's eyes (sometimes all three), how much energy and vitality they have, but doesn't label them symbolically as being of lower intelligence or annoying. for the older ones though, he has quite the critisim. [usually the dialoge is mixed and portrayed by an older woman character, but when he's describing the little girls, there is a reference to their hieght or youthfulness]. therefore almost all of the complaints shakespere has with girls and women; young virgins and old virgins, he he puts the image of the receptive male over the top of the female he's identifying]
+- *churlish*: unreasonable and emotional. not forming sentences in a coherent way, which makes them difficult to be around. it also sounds a lot like "girlish" and "childish" combined. [the shakespere works I've seen are like promo material for the acquision of young girls: I've noticed he goes out of his way to talk about the young ones as being really great for to someone's eyes (sometimes all three), and praises how much energy and vitality they have (and give to thier partners), but takes special care to not label them symbolically as being of lower intelligence or annoying. for the older ones though, he has quite the critisim. [usually the dialoge describing the young girls are playbed by an older woman character (ex. juliet, helena, or desdemona), so een though the character is of adult age the descriptions of them paint them as little girls, refering to their hieght or youthfulness]. therefore almost all of the complaints shakespere has with girls and women; young virgins and old virgins, they're not played by female characters, and instead his griefs with women are portrayed by a receptive male instead]
-- *argument*: lots of furious and heated *words* [the image is of a disagreement that two men can have with one another: does the argument want to be made with *words*, and if so, someone will have to *sumbit* to the other's one's words, especially if they're *right*]
+- *argument*: lots of furious and heated *words* [the image is of a disagreement that two men can have with one another: does the argument want to be made with *words*, and if so, who will have to *sumbit* to the other's one's words, especially if they're *right*]
 - *office*: where *business* is *conducted*
 - favour
 - honour